Skip to content

 This audio is created with AI assistance

-About thirty Russian airlines, accounting for 26% of domestic passenger traffic, may go bankrupt in 2025, Russia's Izvestia newspaper reported on Nov.
+About 30 Russian airlines, accounting for 26% of domestic passenger traffic, may go bankrupt in 2025, Russia's Izvestia newspaper reported on Nov.
 13.

-Since the full-scale invasion has begun, most Russian airlines came under Western sanctions.
+Since the full-scale invasion began, most Russian airlines have come under Western sanctions.
 As a result, in 2022, several industry players stopped making lease payments.

 Russian airlines fear a deterioration in their financial condition and the revocation of their operator's certificates due to accumulated debts for leasing foreign aircraft, the media reported.